varabyte/kobweb/README.md

 * While it's not quite server-side rendering, you can export static pages which will get hydrated on load.
 * You can use the `Modifier` builder for a growing number of css properties.
 * Silk components are color mode aware and support responsive behavior.
+* There are quite a few widgets available, and it's easy to create your own.
+* A huge range of CSS properties are supported, along with support for style variables and animations.

 However, there's always more to do.

 * I'm trying to add support for every stabilized CSS property, but some are still missing, especially less common ones.
 (You can use a fallback for such cases in the meanwhile).
+* There are still a handful of widgets planned to be added.
 * A lot of detailed documentation is planned to go into the Kobweb site (linked just above) but it isn't done yet.

 I think there's enough there now to let you do almost anything you'd want to do, as either Kobweb supports it or you can